Opinion | Biden is doing the right things on Myanmar. But will it matter?

 Min Aung Hlaing was already sanctioned because of the military’s atrocities against Myanmar’s Muslim Rohingya population.
 On Wednesday, Biden froze $1 billion of the Myanmar government’s funds held in the United States, to keep it out of the junta’s hands, but that is also unlikely to move the needle.

 Some in Washington accuse the Biden team of failing to act in the days before the coup, as reports of the impending crisis mounted.
-The administration issued no public or private warnings to the military in the days before the takeover — and it’s doubtful the junta would have listened.
+The administration issued few public or private warnings to the military in the days before the takeover — and it’s clear the junta wasn’t listening anyway.
 Biden officials did try several times to reach out to Aung San Suu Kyi, but she never returned their calls.
 Even the U.S. government’s relationship with the democratic leader it had long supported had deteriorated beyond much usefulness.

 “The Biden folks inherited a situation that’s much worse than we presented to the Trump folks, because many key relationships have atrophied,” said former U.S. ambassador to Myanmar Derek Mitchell, now president of the National Democratic Institute.
 “They had fewer levers to pull.
 And they were just finding their seats.”